adriatic/RADC/docs/01-app management/debugging/01-setup.md

 <p align="center">
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/2712405/196014827-d2b87557-faa2-4e14-9461-49ded24f513d.png"/>
 <br/>
-<b>Image 3 - select Group sources into Authored and Deployed trees</b>
+<b>Image 3 - select "Group sources into Authored and Deployed trees"</b>
 </p>
 <br/>

-Note: the browser panel with Redwood Blog is placed next to the devtools panel only as a convenience (so you can restart the application for example).
+Note: the browser panel with Redwood Blog is placed next to the devtools panel only as a convenience (so you can switch to the browser window and restart the application for example).
 Having just a single monitor, you can do everything on the devtools panel alone (closing the browser).
 Alternatively the layout shown on the image 4 below, shows the browser panel mostly covered by the DevTool panel.

 Note also that the Sources panel is selected on the top menu bar.